The Power of Madonna: Critical response

 Lynch received the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her performance in the episode.
 At the 2010 Creative Arts Emmy Awards, Phillip W. Palmer, Doug Andham and Joseph H. Earle won the "Outstanding Sound Mixing For A Comedy Or Drama Series (One Hour)" award.
 Lou A. Eyrich and Marisa Aboitiz were additionally nominated for the "Outstanding Costumes for a Series" award.
 Competing against the Glee episode "Hairography", Stacey K. Black, Mary G. Stultz, Roxanne N. Sutphen and Gina Bonacquisti were nominated for "Outstanding Hairstyling for a Single-Camera Series", and competing against the episode "Theatricality", Eryn Krueger Mekash, Kelley Mitchell, Jennifer Greenberg, Robin Neal-Luce, Kelcey Fry and Zoe Haywas were nominated for "Outstanding Makeup For A Single-Camera Series (Non-Prosthetic)".

 Madonna approved of the episode, telling Us Weekly that she found it "brilliant on every level", praising the scripting and the message of equality.
 The episode also received positive reviews from critics.
 Ken Tucker of Entertainment Weekly called it "one of the best hours of TV you’re likely to see all year", writing that the episode pays Madonna "the highest compliment possible" in not just expressing admiration for the singer, but "demonstrat[ing] a potent understanding of why Madonna matters."
 Fellow Entertainment Weekly writer Tim Stack deemed it the best episode of Glee thus far, grading each of the songs performed "B+" through to "A+".
 Stack felt that the episode lived up to its hype, an opinion concurred with by Aly Semigran of MTV, who also deemed "The Power of Madonna" the show's best episode to date.
 Bobby Hankinson of the Houston Chronicle went further in his praise, calling "The Power of Madonna" potentially "the most-enjoyable hour of television of all time."
 Kevin Coll of Fused Film felt that the episode redeemed the series following its "dismal comeback" with "Hell-O", calling it "a great story that explored the characters of Glee in much better depth than they ever have."

 Emily VanDerWerff of The A.V.
 Club graded the episode "B", however was less positive than other critics.
-While she stated that the musical numbers were "among the best things the show has ever done", she felt that "just about everything else around them gets short shrift", criticizing the increase in performances on the first half of the season for upsetting the balance of the series.
+While she stated that the musical numbers were "among the best things the show has ever done", she felt that "just about everything else around them gets short shrift", criticizing the increase in performances in the first half of the season for upsetting the balance of the series.
 Eric Goldman of IGN rated the episode 8/10, observing that while he was in the minority of reviewers for not "absolutely loving it", he found "The Power of Madonna" to be "a bit messy in the writing department, even while it delivered several really great scenes and moments along the way."